 2. Pig iron properties

-According to the different forms of carbon in pig iron, it can be divided into steelmaking pig iron, casting pig iron and nodular cast iron.
+Based on the form of carbon in pig iron, it can be classified into three types: steelmaking pig iron, casting pig iron, and nodular cast iron.

 (1) Steelmaking pig iron has carbon in the form of iron carbide, and its section appears white, commonly referred to as white iron.
 This type of pig iron is hard and brittle and is primarily used as a raw material for steelmaking.

 (2) Cast pig iron has carbon in the form of flake graphite, and its fracture is gray, commonly referred to as gray iron.
 Due to the soft and lubricating nature of graphite, cast pig iron has good cutting, wear resistance, and casting properties.
 However, it has insufficient anti-positional strength, making it unable to be forged or rolled, and is only used to manufacture castings such as machine tool beds and iron pipes.

 (3) Nodular cast iron has carbon in the form of spherical graphite, which gives it mechanical properties that are closer to steel and are much better than gray iron.
 It has excellent casting, cutting, wear resistance, and a certain level of elasticity, making it widely used in the manufacture of high-grade castings like crankshafts, gears, pistons, and various mechanical parts.

 (4) Additionally, there is a type of pig iron with a high content of silicon, manganese, nickel, or other elements, known as alloy pig iron, such as ferrosilicon and ferromanganese, which are commonly used as raw materials for steelmaking.
 Adding alloy pig iron to the steelmaking process can improve the properties of steel.